CHAPTER 4: FREE WILL

 Second, and most importantly, at this point in the history of science, Descartes’ theory of dualism is outdated.
 The disciplines of biology, psychology and sociology today all assume that my consciousness is a function of my brain activity, and my brain, in turn, follows rigid laws of nature.
 If you want to know why I make the choices that I do, you look at how my brain operates, not at some spirit-bubble that is grafted to my body.
 There indeed still are some diehard defenders of Descartes’ dualism who insist that free choice is imbedded within our spirit-minds.
 Nevertheless, the debate between free will and determinism today takes place within the arena of mind-body materialism.
 Within that arena, the argument for determinism from materialism looks compelling.

 But as compelling as the argument from materialism is, it is not conclusive.
 The principle reason is that the theory of materialism rests on an assumption that cannot be proven with certainty, namely, that the entire universe, including human beings, involves only matter operating according to fixed laws of nature.
-That is, the universe is a “closed system” in the sense that it does not interact with or receive input from any alleged thing that is either immaterial or breaks laws of nature.
+The determinist is assuming that the universe is a “closed system” in the sense that it does not interact with or receive input from any alleged thing that is either immaterial or breaks laws of nature.
 This is an important assumption that is at the heart of science itself: the questions that science seeks to answer will always be confined to matter and laws of nature.
 But this is still an unprovable assumption.
 Consider again LaPlace’s demon: if we knew all the forces that animate nature, knew the exact position of everything in it that exists, and had unlimited calculating ability, we would be able to accurately predict everything that will happen in the future.
 What test could we conduct that would ever prove this?
 There is none.
 What LaPlace is suggesting is just another way of expressing the assumption that the universe is a closed system.
 This does not mean that we should doubt this assumption.
 On the contrary, it is one that has served us very well since the scientific revolution.
 But it is an assumption that comes with restrictions, and potentially eliminates a lot of philosophical notions, including the concept of genuine free will.
 Perhaps the best advice is to accept the assumption, but proceed with caution.

 The Argument from Predictability